Maya Gilliss-Chapman: Early life

 Gilliss-Chapman was born in the Kandal Province of Cambodia.
 She was brought to the capital city of Phnom Penh as an orphan.
 The circumstances around her transport from Kandal to Phnom Penh remain unknown.
 She was brought to the United States in 1991 and resided in the city of Oakland, California.

 Education

 Maya attended the University of California, Berkeley and graduated with a B.A. in Legal Studies.

 Career

 Gilliss-Chapman is a technology analyst focusing on emerging markets and sporting technology.
 After working in Silicon Valley, Gilliss-Chapman returned to Cambodia to help develop the Cambodian technology sector.
 Later, she broadened her focus to the greater Southeast Asian region.

-In 2014, Gilliss-Chapman founded Cambodians in Tech.

 Cambodians in Tech

-Cambodians in Tech was founded in 2014 to help Cambodian refugees obtain jobs in the technology industry.
+In 2014, Gilliss-Chapman founded Cambodians in Tech to help Cambodian refugees obtain jobs in the technology industry.
 It was considered the first worldwide technology movement for Cambodians.
 In 2016, Cambodians in Tech became a 501(c)(3) nonprofit.